SURFQuantum/decoProf/README.md

 ```

 If the function of interest is a member function of a class, then the class name
-should be prependet to the function name and separated by dot as follows: `className.functionName`
+should be prepended to the function name and separated by "dot", e.g. `className.functionName`

 Note that the working copy has a unique based name based on the time stamp and
 is not deleted after the call.